Zhouyi-Zura/MaskVSC/README.md

 Using ```train.py``` and ```test.py``` to train and test the model on your own dataset, respectively.

-The two-photon fluorescence microscopy (2PFM) data is also available at this repo:\
+The two-photon fluorescence microscopy (2PFM) data is available at [Google Drive](https://drive.google.com/drive/folders/1P5QnvCcfKu9GDrVdlV1OCK7VMuQKoye8).
-Raw image: /Data/2PFM/image \
-Ground truth: /Data/2PFM/label

 ## Dataset, Bacbone, and Competing Method Links